 It is funny how, after setting myself up for the umpteenth editing of my 95,000-word novel, I start sweeping the floor instead of sitting in front of my computer.
 I even go ahead and mop the floor, with a rag… on all fours.

 I am looking at Chapter 10 out of the 34 chapters in my book.
 I have gone through this chapter at least 15 times.
-The same goes to all my other chapters.
+The same goes with all my other chapters.
 We writers, we’re just – for lack of a better term – neurotic like that.
 We would check our work a hundred times and make amendments as many times just so we are sure of it.
 Just so we are certain we would want them to be conveyed to our readers that way.

 Writing is a lot like dating.
 The initial part of writing is a lot like the wooing stage of a relationship.
 Yeah, wooing.
 I’m that obsolete.
 It’s the part where you would get excited about getting to know the person you’re interested in before that first date.
 So you would spend all your time thinking about that person, imagining what it’s like to hold that person’s hand, to have them in your arms, your first kiss, et cetera.
 And when you’ve finally gotten that first date, that’s when the book is finished.